JustAn0therDev/vim-configs/README.md

 ### Configurations in the .vimrc file
 The configurations in both files may not be necessary, but I keep them there just in case.
 Most of them create a pattern in tabbing spaces and indentation and exclude the .swp files that stay in the repository and have to be added to the .gitignore file.

+### Color
+The colorscheme is [synthwave, created by Troy Fletcher](https://github.com/TroyFletcher/vim-colors-synthwave) and adapted to my personal use.
+If you want to use, you'll have to download the color file (probably `synthwave.vim`) and put it in `/.vim/colors/`.